 Finance Act 2016

-This Tax Strategy is approved by the Group’s Board of Directors (the “Board”) and is applicable to all our tax activities in the UK, Ireland and mainland Europe.
+The Group’s Tax Strategy is approved by the Group’s Audit & Risk Committee (the “ARC”) annually and is applicable to all our tax activities in the UK, Ireland, mainland Europe and North America.
 This Tax Strategy meets the requirement for the Group to publish its Tax Strategy in relation to UK taxation, as required by section 161 and paragraph 19(2) of Schedule 19 of the Finance Act 2016.
-It is effective for the year ended 30 September 2020 and covers all companies in the IVC Evidensia Group in the UK, Ireland and mainland Europe.
+It is effective for the year ended 30 September 2023 and covers all companies in the IVC Evidensia Group in the UK, Ireland, mainland Europe and North America.

-The Europe Head of Tax is responsible for the setting of the Tax Strategy and for its implementation.
-The strategy will be periodically reviewed by the Europe Head of Tax and any recommended amendments to the Tax Strategy will be presented to the Board.
-The Board is ultimately accountable in respect of all UK, Ireland and mainland Europe tax matters and provides oversight in ensuring that tax is considered within the wider context of the business and in how tax risk is managed across the Group.
+The Head of Tax is responsible for the setting of the Tax Strategy and for its implementation.
+The strategy will be periodically reviewed by the Head of Tax and any recommended amendments to the Tax Strategy will be presented to the ARC.
+The ARC is ultimately accountable in respect of all UK, Ireland, mainland Europe and North American tax matters and provides oversight in ensuring that tax is considered within the wider context of the business and in how tax risk is managed across the Group.

-The Europe Head of Tax escalates any tax risk matters, as appropriate, to the Executive Team, who meet frequently and advise and inform the Board of any significant issues.
-Board meetings are held on a six-weekly basis.
-Compliance and risk matters, including those concerning taxation are included on the agenda at these Board meetings, as required.
+The Head of Tax escalates any tax risk matters, as appropriate, to the Executive Team, who meet frequently and advise and inform the ARC of any significant issues.
+ARC meetings are held on a quarterly basis.
+Compliance and risk matters, including those concerning taxation are included on the agenda at these ARC meetings, as required.

-In managing risk as it affects UK, Ireland and mainland Europe taxation, the Group has developed a framework of procedures, controls and training specific to its tax operations to ensure that all financial transactions are accurately reported and the related tax is calculated correctly, including:
+In managing risk as it affects UK, Ireland, mainland Europe and North American taxation, the Group has developed a framework of procedures, controls and training specific to its tax operations to ensure that all financial transactions are accurately reported and the related tax is calculated correctly, including:

 In this way, tax risk can be identified on a real-time basis, focusing on areas of the business and transactions where there exists inherent tax complexity or uncertainty.
 Internal focus is directed to these higher risk areas, with external advisors engaged by the Group to provide tax advice and compliance support where additional resource or expertise is required to mitigate tax risks.

-The Group is committed to observing applicable laws, rules and regulations in meeting tax compliance and reporting responsibilities in the UK, Ireland and mainland Europe, being the territories in which the Group operates.
+The Group is committed to observing applicable laws, rules and regulations in meeting tax compliance and reporting responsibilities in the UK, Ireland, mainland Europe and North America, being the territories in which the Group operates.

-This means that the Group ensures adequate UK, Ireland and mainland Europe tax resource and expertise, including the use of external advisors, is available to meet all tax compliance obligations, as well as having established internal processes and controls.
+This means that the Group ensures adequate UK, Ireland, mainland Europe and North American tax resource and expertise, including the use of external advisors, is available to meet all tax compliance obligations, as well as having established internal processes and controls.
 By way of example, these include segregation of duties, initial and second levels of review and reconciliation checks to underlying systems to provide additional control over accuracy of tax numbers.

 The Group seeks to apply diligent professional care and judgement in tax compliance activities, and where applicable provide sufficient evidence to support judgements made.

-Decisions affecting UK, Ireland and mainland Europe taxation align to commercial activity and taxation is one of the many factors that are considered when making business decisions.
+Decisions affecting UK, Ireland, mainland Europe and North American taxation align to commercial activity and taxation is one of the many factors that are considered when making business decisions.
 The Group seeks to align taxable profits with substance and economic value creation.

 To achieve the Group’s aim of aligning taxable profits with substance and economic value creation, intercompany transactions follow the transfer pricing arm’s length principles.
 These principles are based on respective local legislative requirements as well as the overarching guidelines set out by the Organisation for Economic Co-operation and Development (“OECD”), being the generally accepted international standards for transfer pricing.